-The proposed odor abatement technology and methodologies are being used successfully in many other odorous industries including, landfills, waste/recycling, mining, demolition and others for the past thirty years.
-How it Works:
+The proposed odor-abatement technology and methodologies have been used successfully in many other odorous industries, including landfills, waste/recycling, mining, and demolition, for the past 30 years.

+How It Works:

-The Fogco pumping systems will be constructed upon a solid stainless-steel frame and will feature a double-filter system (10-micron bag filter ▶ 5-micron cartridge filter) to insure proper filtration of any suspended solids.
-This equipment has the capability of precise dilution of the deodorant product for accurate feed rates.
+The Fogco pumping systems will be constructed upon a solid stainless-steel frame and will feature a double-filter system (10-micron bag filter ► 5-micron cartridge filter) to ensure proper filtration of any suspended solids.

+• This equipment has the capability of precise dilution of the deodorant product for accurate feed rates.
 The deodorant will be diluted to be fed at the rate of 500 parts of water to 1 part of deodorant.